Zimmad/Data-Structures-and-Algorithms/Data Structures/stacks/README.md

 # Stack

-### Stack is a linear data structure that follow the First-In-First-Out (FIFO) principle.
+### Stack is a linear data structure that follow the Last-In-First-Out (LIFO) principle.
 Stack data structures resembles the real world stack (like stack of Papers, stack of Plates or stack of tiles).

 ## Push
 ### Push method is use for inserting an element at the top of a stack.